COSD-PANDA/datasd_council_report_2017/main/stars.md

 # Additional Acknowledgements
 * Joy Bonaguro (CDO of San Francisco)
-    - Joy was instrumental in helping to plan the basics of the inventory process and is a pleasure to work with.
+    - Joy is a pleasure to collaborate with and was instrumental in helping plan the basics of the inventory process she is now implementing in her city upon which I modeled our City's process.
 * Allen Gunn
-    - The communication advice I have received from Allen has been invaluable and has led down the path of better communication with the information coordinators.
+    - The advice I have received from Allen [insert "former...." his title] has been invaluable and has led down the path of better communication with the information coordinators.